bekk/azure-workshop/README.md

     The code above creates a *resource group*.
 An Azure resource group used to group resources that belong together.
 The resource group is created in the "West Europe" Azure region, and will be named `rg-todo-<yourid42>`.

 > [!NOTE]
 > The `locals` block defines a local variable.
 You can reference a variable by prefixing it with `local`, e.g. `local.id`.
 Local variables, like other blocks, can be defined and used anywhere in a terraform module, meaning `local.id` can be referenced in other files you create in the same directory.

 4. Run `terraform apply`.
 Take a look at the output: terraform will refresh the real-world state and compare it to the desired state (given by the code), then give an overview of which changes will be done.
 In this case, creating a resource group.
 Write `yes`, when terraform asks whether you want to continue.

 > [!TIP]
 > Running `terraform apply` implicitly both plans and applies the configuration.
 You can save the plan, and apply it in separate steps if you want to.
 E.g., `tf plan -out=plan.tfplan` followed by `tf apply plan.tfplan`.

 5. Go to the [Azure portal](https://portal.azure.com/) and verify that you can find your resource group.
 Tip: Using the search bar at the top might be the quickest way to find it.

 6. `terraform apply` created a *state file*, `terraform.tfstate` in the `infra/` directory.
 This file contains terraform's view of the state.
 Resources you've declared will show up here.

-    > [!IMPORTANT]
+> [!TIP]
 > The terraform state file can be different from both the *desired state* (what's declared in the code) and the *actual state* (the resources that's actually there).
 The desired state is different from the terraform state before you apply your changes.
 The terraform state is different from the *actual state* when some configuration change has been done manually (i.e., modifying or deleting a resource).

 ## Backend